geochrist/dctk/INSTALL.md

 1. Install Parser-SPEF in a directory parallel to this one.
 2. Install yaml-cpp in a directory parallel to this one.
 3. Build src-liberty_parse-2.6.
-6. Download ASU 7nm Predictive Libraries. (optional)
+4. Download ASU 7nm Predictive Libraries.
-4. Download Nangate FreePDK45 Library (for cells)
+5. Download Nangate FreePDK45 Library (for cells) (optional -- not needed for contest)
-5. Download OpenRoad Utilities (for SPICE models)
+6. Download OpenRoad Utilities (for SPICE models) (optional -- not needed for contest)
-7. Download NCSU FreePDK45 version 1.4 (optional)
+7. Download NCSU FreePDK45 version 1.4 (optional -- not needed for contest)
+8. Download and install ngspice (optional -- not needed for contest)
+9. Download and install Xyce.
-8. Compile and test dctk.
+10. Compile and test dctk.

 Details
 -------